HenryPengZou/Awesome-Human-Agent-Collaboration-Interaction-Systems/README.md

 ![image](./images/overview_llm_has.jpg)

-⭐ [Star](https://github.com/HenryPengZou/Awesome-LLM-Based-Human-Agent-System-Papers) and stay tuned! :> Our survey paper has been submitted and will be publicly available on ArXiv within the next few days.
-We’ll also continue adding new papers and resources here.
+⭐ [Star](https://github.com/HenryPengZou/Awesome-LLM-Based-Human-Agent-System-Papers) and stay tuned! :> Our survey paper has finally been published on arXiv after about 1.5 weeks on hold.
+We’ll keep adding new papers and resources here.

 😊 Feel free to star and fork [this repository](https://github.com/HenryPengZou/Awesome-LLM-Based-Human-Agent-System-Papers) to follow the latest updates, and let us know if you have any suggestions, comments, or recommended papers!

 <!-- omit in toc -->
 ## 🔥 News
-- **2025.04**: 🎉🎉🎉 We have published a survey paper titled "[A Survey on Large Language Model based Human-Agent Systems](https://openreview.net/forum?id=OUsZtCgYxy)".
+- **2025.04**: 🎉🎉🎉 We have published a survey paper titled "[A Survey on Large Language Model based Human-Agent Systems](https://arxiv.org/abs/2505.00753)".
 Please feel free to cite or open requests for your awesome studies.

 ## 🌟 Introduction

 Welcome to the repository associated with our survey paper, "A Survey on Large Language Model based Human-Agent Systems".
 This repository contains **resources and updates** related to our ongoing Human-Agent-System research.
-For a detailed introduction, please refer to [our survey paper](https://openreview.net/pdf?id=OUsZtCgYxy).
+For a detailed introduction, please refer to [our survey paper](https://arxiv.org/abs/2505.00753).

 <div id="contents"></div>